colbenkharrl/mattkharrl/content/blog/riding-before-racing.md

 In December 2020, I completed Rapha's "Festive 500" challenge for the first time: 500km within 8 days.
 Coming off of that challenge, I realized that my base fitness and training tolerance were solid, and I wanted more.
 So, I purchased a smart trainer and started my training and performance journey.

 I spent 2021 learning about training and performance by and for myself.
 Training with power, structure, and goals changed how I thought about cycling and myself as an athlete.
 Zwift opened new doors for me, and occasional group rides exposed me to social discipline and etiquette within the sport.
-Over 2021 I would see my FTP climb from 3.2w/kg -> 4.1w/kg, and my annual miles would triple to 5000.
+Over 2021 I would see my FTP climb from 3.2w/kg to 4.1w/kg, and my annual miles would triple to over 5,000.

 The idea of "bike racing" was always alluring, but I had never spent enough thought or effort to understand what that entails, let alone how I might join the scene.
 In reality, I was insecure and afraid that this "competitive athlete" persona I had crafted in my head might be shattered if I went up against "real" athletes.